Lima Cricket and Football Club: History

 The club was founded by English immigrants as the "Lima Cricket Club".
 From its start, the club hosted the practise of several sports such as cricket, rugby union, and football and tennis.

-Over time, other sports gained popularity within the club, and thus its name several times such as in 1865 to "Lima Cricket and Lawn Tennis Club" (when it merged with a local tennis club) and to "Lima Cricket and Football Club" in 1906 (although another source dates this as 1900).
+Over time, other sports gained popularity within the club, and thus its name changed several times, such as in 1865 to "Lima Cricket and Lawn Tennis Club" (when it merged with a local tennis club) and to "Lima Cricket and Football Club" in 1906 (although another source dates this as 1900).

 Despite its members having played football since its origins, the first recorded football match was on August 7, 1892.
 Following on this event, the club now officially added a football-departement in 1893.
 It took on the current name on April 30, 1906.
 Lima Cricket went on to inspire future football clubs in Peru, such as Union Cricket.

 As Lima C&FC was part of an elite football clubs composed entirely of high-society families, unlike other raising clubs that accepted members and players from popular sectors of Lima.
 This was notable since the beginning of the 1920s.
 As a result, Limas CFC would be relegated from the top ranks at the hands of clubs that recruited their players from a much larger pool.